So you have hit your second trimester and you’ve started to hear the term “Braxton Hicks.”

-You’re starting to become aware of the fact that your body is changing, it’s getting weird, and there is a human growing in there.
-Suddenly that muscle that you’ve never given much thought to (well, maybe once per month) tightens, flexes, and adds a new sensation to add to your growing list of things you’ll experience during pregnancy.
+Just when you’re starting to become aware of the fact that your body is changing, it’s getting weird, and there is a human growing in there, a muscle flexes.
+A muscle that you’ve never given much thought to (well, maybe once per month).
+A new sensation to add to your growing list of things you’ll experience during pregnancy.

-Yes, my pregnant friend, you have little British man “with a cheerful expression” named John Braxton Hicks forever implanted into your pregnancy journey.
+Ah, good ‘ol Braxton Hicks.
+A little British man “with a cheerful expression” named John Braxton Hicks has now forever implanted into your pregnancy journey.

 Braxton Hicks contractions vs. labor contractions